jslabovitz/rcite/README.md

 The `rcite` command provides a (very) basic interface to RCite.
 It can be used as follows:

-    rcite [bib|cite] key --style=stylefile --bib=bibfile
+    rcite [bib|cite] --style=stylefile --bib=bibfile [--] key

     bib
-      Causes the programme to generate a bibliography entry for the specified text, as opposed to a citation.
+      Causes the programme to generate a bibliography entry for the specified text.
     cite
-      Causes the programme to generate a citation for the specified text, as opposed to a bibliography entry.
+      Causes the programme to generate a citation for the specified text.

     key
       The text's id, which is the unique identifier given in the bibfile.